Russ and I are coming up on our 34th anniversary, which makes me feel like I really know what I’m doing marriage-wise.

 Pray hard.
 Pray without ceasing.
 Hold one another up when you’re weary.
 Ask God to give you his eyes for your spouse.

-In response to feedback from moms like you, I’m excited to launch my first mentoring course at The Adoption Connection, How to Keep Your Marriage Strong (for the mom who has nothing left to give).
+In response to feedback from moms like you, I’m excited to launch my first mentoring course, How to Keep Your Marriage Strong (for the mom who has nothing left to give).

 Many marriages take a back burner to the unique demands of parenting kids with complex needs.
 During our six weeks together we’ll explore the challenges, talk about practical ways to build connection, and renew hope in your most significant relationship.